sqlfluff/sqlfluff/.github/ISSUE_TEMPLATE/enhancement.md

 labels: enhancement
 ---

--- Please add any additional labels that are related to the issue before submitting! --
+-- Note: This is for general enhacnements to the project.
+Please use the Bug report template instead to raise parsing/linting/syntax issues for existing supported dialects --